Inference with Mondrian Random Forests: Implementation and empirical results

-For performing inference, a more careful procedure is required; we suggest the following method assuming $\beta > 2$.
-Set $J = \lfloor \flbeta / 2 \rfloor$ as before, and use $\hat\mu_\rd\big(x; \hat\lambda_{\AIMSE}(J-1), J\big)$ and $\hat\Sigma_\rd\big(x; \hat\lambda_{\AIMSE}(J-1), J\big)$ to construct a confidence interval.
-The reasoning for this is that we select a lifetime tailored for a more biased estimator than we actually use.
+For performing inference, a more careful procedure is required; we suggest the following, when $\beta > 2$ is known.
+Set $J = \lfloor \flbeta / 2 \rfloor$ as before, and use $\hat\mu_\rd\big(x; \hat\lambda_{J-1}, J\big)$ and $\hat\Sigma_\rd\big(x; \hat\lambda_{J-1}, J\big)$ to construct a confidence interval \eqref{eq:CI_d}, so that one selects a lifetime tailored for a more biased estimator than that which is actually used.
 This results in an inflated lifetime estimate, guaranteeing the resulting bias is negligible when it is plugged into the fully debiased estimator.
-This approach to tuning parameter selection and debiasing for valid nonparametric inference corresponds to an application of robust bias correction \citep{calonico2018jasa,calonico2022bernoulli}, where the point estimator is bias-corrected and the robust standard error estimator incorporates the additional sampling variability introduced by the bias correction.
-This leads to a more refined distributional approximation but it does not necessarily exhaust the underlying smoothness of the regression function.
-An alternative inference approach based on Lepskii's method \citep{lepskii1992asymptotically,birge2001alternative} could be developed with the latter goal in mind.
+This approach to tuning parameter selection and debiasing for nonparametric inference corresponds to an application of robust bias correction \citep{calonico2018jasa,calonico2022bernoulli}, where the point estimator is bias-corrected and the robust standard error estimator incorporates the additional variability introduced by the correction.
+This gives a refined distributional approximation but may not exhaust the underlying smoothness of the regression function.
+An alternative approach based on Lepski's method \citep{lepski1992asymptotically,birge2001alternative} could be developed with the latter goal in mind, when $\beta$ is unknown.

-It remains to propose a concrete method for computing $\hat\lambda_{\AIMSE}(J)$ in the finite-sample setting; we suggest two such procedures based on plug-in selection with local polynomials and cross-validation respectively, building on classical ideas from the nonparametric smoothing literature \citep{fan2020statistical}.
+It remains to propose a concrete method for computing $\hat\lambda_{J}$ in finite samples; we suggest a procedure based on minimizing the asymptotic mean squared error (AMSE) using plug-in selection with polynomial estimation, building on classical ideas from the nonparametric smoothing literature.
+Expressions for the AMSE are available as direct consequences of Lemmas~\ref{lem:bias_debiased} and~\ref{lem:variance_debiased}, provided that $J < \lfloor \flbeta/2 \rfloor$ so the H{\"o}lder smoothness is not fully exhausted.